Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychGPGPU.md

 3. The free and open-source [GPUmat](GPUmat) toolbox for Matlab from [SourceForge](SourceForge):
    http://sourceforge.net/projects/gpumat

-4. A 64-Bit version of Matlab for Linux, Windows or [MacOSX](MacOSX).
+4. A 64-Bit version of Matlab for Linux or Windows. macOS is not
+   supported because Apple ripped out support for [NVidia](NVidia) gpus from their
+   recent operating systems, because why not, right?

 Demos can be found in the Psychtoolbox/[PsychDemos](PsychDemos)/[GPGPUDemos](GPGPUDemos) folder.